 Scholarships for stipend and tuition fees (for international students) are applied for using the same application form.
 You do not need to apply seperately for each.
 Full details are available from the MIGS Scholarships and grants page.

 - International students may wish to apply for a fee paying scholarship, and should apply for both a stipend and fee paying scholarship.
-Applicants successful in obtaining an IPRS (International Postgraduate Research Scholarship) become eligible to hold an APA.
+Applicants successful in obtaining an IPRS (International Postgraduate Research Scholarship) become eligible to hold an RTP.
 The Monash IPRS is also available from the University, as is the Dean's IPRS through the Faculty of Science.

 - To qualify for a scholarship, you need a First Class Honours degree (HI) in a relevant field from an Australian or New Zealand university, or qualifications deemed "H1 Equivalent" by the relevant Monash committee.
 For example, H1 Equivalence may be granted for an H2A degree and a publication or relevant work experience, or for an equivalent overseas qualification.
 Your academic contact can help you in deciding whether your qualifications are sufficient, and with an application for H1 Equivalence if necessary.

-- All national and university level scholarship applications (APA, MGS, IPRS, MIPRS) must be lodged with the Monash Institute of Graduate Research by 31 October for the main round, and 31 May for the mid-year round.
+- All national and university level scholarship applications (RTP, MGS, IPRS, MIPRS) must be lodged with the Monash Institute of Graduate Research by 31 October for the main round, and 31 May for the mid-year round.